Configuring AWS Outposts Rack with Private Connectivity

 If you select Shut Down, traffic will not flow through this service and it will behave as if it was down on the Megaport network.
 Billing for this service will remain active and you will still be charged for this connection.

 Take note of the information on the screen to avoid early termination fees (ETF).
-See VXC Pricing and Contract Terms and VXC, Megaport Internet, and IX Billing for more information.
+For more information, see VXC Pricing and Contract Terms and VXC, Megaport Internet, and IX Billing.Note

 Partner and partner-managed accounts select Port subscriptions instead of Port contract terms.